Setting up a Validation Authority (VA)

 Implementing OCSP responders also has some disadvantages:

-- Communication to the OCSP responders is required to to check the revocation status.
+- Communication to the OCSP responders is required to check the revocation status.
 Software or services cannot cache the OCSP requests.
 To overcome this limitation, some organizations implement a hybrid model that includes OCSP and CRL technologies.

 - OCSP technology is inherently more complex than CRLs which are simple signed text files or LDAP records.